• Skip to main content

 One thing that I really wanted to capture were photos with sheep or hay bales in the foreground with the abbey in the background.
 Based on pictures that I had seen online, I knew that the places to look for grazing sheep and hay bales would be somewhat close to the island but not on the island itself.

 People have reported seeing sheep close to the paths highlighted in orange.
-Based on my observations, the best way to get to these areas is to simply walk from the dam to the meadows to the west of the river, or from the parking lot or the causeway to the meadows to the east.
+Based on my observations, the best way to get to these areas is to simply walk from the dam to the meadows west of the river, or from the parking lot (or the causeway) to the meadows to the east.
 From these areas, it should be possible to spot whether there are any sheep out grazing that day.
-We didn’t see any on our first day, but we saw a lot of them from point #2 on the second day.
+We didn’t see any on our first day, but we saw a lot of them at the meadows west of the river on the second day.

 Please note that there is a barbed-wire fence surrounding the sheep in the meadow area west of the river.
 We chose to take our photos without crossing the fence, but while we were there, at least two other small groups of people did jump over the low fence for photos.
 Others have reported being able to walk further down that field or the path highlighted in orange for closer up photos with the grazing sheep; however, we didn’t go that far down and can’t confirm.